Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Sun

-where we have expanded the Bessel function $K_1$ assuming a large argument for the final approximation.
-The factor of $\sqrt{2 \delta/\mu_{\chi e}}$ is a characteristic velocity of the up- and down-scattering process, with the exponential suppression coming from the fact that only electrons with $v_e \gtrsim \sqrt{2 \delta/\mu_{\chi e}}$ are capable of up-scattering $\chi$.
-Consequently, the cross section is not suppressed exponentially compared to the elastic cross section if $\delta \sim T_\odot$.
 However, we still have a somewhat surprising fact in that inelasticity benefits the signal tremendously.
 Ordinarily, the DM can only carry away $\sim \mu^2/m_\chi m_e\sim m_e/m_\chi$ fraction of the energy.
-However, because of the inelasticity, $\chi$'s can exit the sun with a substantial amount of energy to deposit in the detector.
-Thus, although the scattering rate is not significantly changed from the elastic case, the {\em detectable} signal has been enhanced tremendously.
+However, because of the inelasticity, $\xs$s exit the sun with a substantial amount of energy to deposit in the detector.
+Thus, although the scattering rate is not increased compared to the elastic case, the {\em detectable} signal can be significantly enhanced.